 CARE pension (Career Average Revalued Earnings pension) is the calculation method used to calculate pension benefits in the LGPS 2014, Fire Pension Scheme 2015 and Police Pension Scheme 2015.
 Essentially, the value of the pension payable at retirement is based on an average of the earnings you have received throughout your career.
 The scheme allocates a percentage of your annual salary to your pension account, each year the income you have built up is revalued in line with inflation.
 The income payable to you at retirement is based on the amount of pension income you have built up throughout your career.
 The value of the pension that is payable to you is based on when and under what circumstances you access your pension.
-To consider the value of your own CARE pension please register or login into My Pension Online.
+To consider the value of your own CARE pension please register or login into your online account.

 What happens if I have multiple jobs?

 What is a deferred pension?

 If you have stopped paying into the pension scheme, but not yet taken your pension, you will have what is known as a deferred pension.
 This means that your pension benefits are held until you are ready to claim them and will increase in line with inflation (CPI).